Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Reversing your treatment of the man you have wronged is better than asking his forgiveness."
+> "Setting goals is the first step in turning the invisible into the visible."
-> — **Elbert Hubbard**
+> — **Tony Robbins**

 ---

-_Last updated: 13 September 2025 ⏳_
+_Last updated: 14 September 2025 ⏳_